prime31/Nez/FAQs/ContentManagement.md

 ## Async Loading
 `NezContentManager` provides asynchronous loading of assets as well.
-You can load a single asset or an array of assets via the `loadAsync<T>` method.
+You can load a single asset or an array of assets via the `LoadAsync<T>` method.
 It takes a callback Action that will be called once the assets are loaded.